eamonwong/Student-Management-System/README.md

 Acknowledgments
 This project is inspired by the need for an efficient and user-friendly solution for managing student information.
 Special thanks to the Python Tkinter and SQLite communities for providing robust tools for GUI development and database management.

 Enjoy managing student information seamlessly with the Student Management System!
-If you have any feedback or suggestions, please feel free to open an issue or reach out.
 Happy organising!

 https://github.com/eamonwong/Student-Management-System/assets/75913022/99cb14fb-3844-41b4-bf24-37d637815d7b